Balaji-Gopalan-personal/Game---Isle-Beyond-The-Horizon/TRADING_PORT_DETECTION_FIX.md

 Trading port detection and logging was not working properly during setup phases T1 (setup-phase-1) and T2 (setup-phase-2).
 When a village was placed adjacent to a trading port during these phases, the Events Log did not reveal the new trading capability.
 This functionality worked correctly in T3 (main game phase) and beyond.

 ## Root Cause
+There were two main issues:

+1. **Timing Issue**: Trading ports were generated in a `useEffect` hook that ran after game initialization.
+This created a race condition where villages could be placed before trading ports were available in the game state.

-The `checkAndLogTradingPortAccess` function was being called within a problematic `setGameState` pattern:
+2. **State Update Pattern**: The `checkAndLogTradingPortAccess` function was being called within a problematic `setGameState` pattern that didn't properly pass the updated state:

 ```typescript
 // PROBLEMATIC PATTERN